001kachi/recall-privacy-policy/README.md

 **RECORD_AUDIO**
 Required only for the optional voice input feature that lets you speak your reminder text instead of typing it.
 We do not record, store or transmit any audio.
+We do not record or transmit audio unless you actively use the voice input feature.
+No audio is recorded or stored without your explicit action.

 **RECEIVE_BOOT_COMPLETED**
 Required to restore your scheduled reminders after your